-Greatest Hits from 1994 was available only at McDonald's outlets in America.
-The promotion, co-sponsored by EMI Records Group North America, and backed by a $20 million national advertising campaign from McDonald's, has sold more than a million copies of Tina Turner’s collection.
-Inside of the CD and cassette was a coupon for discounts on previously released Tina titles.
-A $1 donation from the sale of this record was made to Ronald McDonald Children’s Charities.
-The album includes ten songs from Tina’s previous releases Private Dancer, Break Every Rule, Foreign Affair and her recent hit single I Don’t Wanna Fight.
+Greatest Hits is a compilation album, which was only available at McDonald's outlets in America.
+The promotion was co-sponsored by the EMI Records Group North America and backed by a $20 million national advertising campaign from McDonald's.
+Inside of the record was a coupon for discounts on previously released Tina titles.
+A $1 donation from the sale was made to the Ronald McDonald Children’s Charities.
+The album includes ten songs from Tina’s previous releases Private Dancer, Break Every Rule, Foreign Affair and her recent hit single I Don’t Wanna Fight .

 Written by Holly Knight, Mike Chapman / Produced by Dan Hartman / From the album "Foreign Affair"